Table of contents

 2 Who is responsible for my data and who can I contact?

-The data controller for the processing of your data stored and processed in the ginlo @work app in terms of the data protection law is the organization that uses ginlo @work and that has invited you as a user.
+The data controller for the processing of your data stored and processed in the ginlo @work messenger app in terms of the data protection law is the organization that uses ginlo @work and that has invited you as a user.
 If you have any questions or if you wish to exercise your data protection rights, please contact the appropriate person in this organization.

 In a nutshell: If you have questions on privacy regarding ginlo @work, please contact the person responsible for data protection in the organization that has invited you as a user.

-3.2 Your e-mail address is used as a unique identifier when you use ginlo @work on various smartphones, computers, or other devices.
+3.2 Your e-mail address is used as a unique identifier when you use the ginlo @work messenger app on various smartphones, computers, or other devices.
 In addition, we may use it for two-factor-authentication (e.g. you need to authorize changes to your password using a confirmation e-mail that is sent to your e-mail address).

 3.3 We also record to which ginlo @work team you belong.
 This team includes all ginlo @work users invited by the organization.
 The team name is assigned by your ginlo @work administrator.